Andrew Denton: Film

 Denton's first feature-length documentary, God on My Side, documents his visit to the National Religious Broadcasters Convention.
 It was first shown at the Sydney Film Festival in June 2006 with plans to show it as a TV special on ABC's Enough Rope.
 It was screened in Australian cinemas from 2 November 2006.
 Denton insists he is not anti-Christian.

 In 2011, Denton served as executive producer on the crowd-funded horror film The Tunnel.
 The film was directed by Carlo Ledesma, co-written, co-produced and co-edited by Julian Harvey and Enzo Tedeschi, and produced with Denton's production company Zapruder's Other Films.

 Stage

-Denton appeared as Malcolm Turnbull in the Belvoir St Theatre production of A Royal Commission into the Australian Economy, written by John Clarke and Ross Stevenson, and participated in the early years of the ABC's World Series Debating.
+Denton appeared as Malcolm Turnbull in the Belvoir Street Theatre production of A Royal Commission into the Australian Economy, written by John Clarke and Ross Stevenson, and participated in the early years of the ABC's World Series Debating.

 Production

 Zapruder's Other Films is a production company founded in 1989 by Denton, Anita Jacoby, and Peter Thompson.
 The company was named for Abraham Zapruder, the man who filmed the assassination of President John F. Kennedy.
 Works produced by the company include: